aish21/ml-pricer/README.md

 # Neural Pricer

-A machine learning project for neural pricing models (with comparison to the MCS)
+A lightweight project to build neural network alternative for structured notes pricing.

 ## Setup